constantcontact/ios-sdk/README.md

 <br>
 `#import  "ContactTrackingService.h"`  -for contact tracking manipulation
 <br>
-`#import  "VerriffiedEmailAddress.h"`  -to obtain the valid email addresses used in some calls
+`#import  "VerifiedEmailAddress.h"`  -to obtain the valid email addresses used in some calls

 2) Create a authentication object with your user credentials: